SpookyBlack29/casual/Wing Guide.md

 ## Casual RPG Wing Guide by SpookyBlack

+## If you have not upgraded your Attack Speed item to the end of the Forest, this upgrade will be useless for you.

 Go the the Wing Store area and purchase the number of the wings that you want.